CIS565-Fall-2019/Final-Project/README.md

 **Before the meeting**:
 * Email your one page pitch and any supplemental material to Patrick, Shehzan, and the TAs by end of Sunday 11/11.
 Sooner is better.
 To really hit a home run, consider prototyping something before the meeting.

-**You are free to start working on your project before the pitch.** If you have followed the guidelines, it is more than likely that your project will be approved.
-We may ask you to tweak it, but there is a low probability that you will have to change it completely.
+**You are free to start working on your project before the pitch.** As long as you have followed the guidelines, it is more than likely that your project will be approved.
+We may ask you to tweak it, move the milestones etc.

 **After the meeting**:
 * Push your pitch to a new GitHub repo for your project
-* Email the repo link to cis-565-fall-2017@googlegroups.com (if the project is open source)
+* Add the names of the team members, a project name (if any) and the link to the Github repository (if open source) to the [Google Group Final Projects Post](https://groups.google.com/d/topic/cis-565-fall-2018/fcVT0ntuWOE/discussion).

 ## **Monday 11/19** - Milestone 1